-The Genevans present their Home Concert “Psalms for the King” this Spring on Friday-Saturday, March 28-29, 2014 in John White Chapel, Old Main, at 7:30 p.m.
-Come and support the choir and their upcoming international tour!
-Their 76th Spring concert program features a wide variety of music from Mendelssohn, Palestrina, Bach, and Brahms, yet includes works by nine living composers and arrangers, and pieces commissioned for the choir.
+THE GENEVANS present their Home Concert “Good News!” this Spring on Friday-Saturday, March 27-28, in John White Chapel, Old Main, at 7:30 p.m.
+Come and support the choir and hear their awesome singing!
+Their 77th Spring concert program highlights crucial passages from the Gospels, Psalms, and Isaiah, illustrating Jesus’ ministry as an emphasis on repentance, forgiveness, and hearing the Word of God.
+The choir will perform classical sacred music yet includes in their repertoire familiar upbeat spirituals, works by nine living composers and arrangers, and pieces commissioned for the choir.
 No admission charge; a free-will offering will be received.

 THE GENEVANS, the student choir of Geneva College, is heir to a tradition of choral singing dating from the early years of the college over a century and a half ago. read more